alyciakb/mec_webscrape/writeup.md

 3. Are products with no reviews less likely to be purchased online than a competing product that has reviews?
 4. How many online product reviews do we have vs. online sales?
 5. Is there a marketing opportunity to increase number of reviews collected from online sales?
+6. Are the low rated products actually performing poorly, or are the low ratings due to having few reviews?
+Would the ratings of these products increase if more of the purchasers reviewed the products?
 6. Is there a specific segment of members that are more likely to shop online instead of in-store?
 7. Can increasing the number of product reviews we have increase online sales?
 8. Is there a product type or product subcategory that has consistently low reviews that MEC does NOT have any products in?
 Would it be feasible for MEC to enter this product type and build a product that would better satisfy their members?
 Or are there similar versions/brands of those products on the market that MEC currently doesn't offer?